Lucevar/mw-immersion-mods/articles/BCOM-install.md

 * **Solstheim Tomb of the Snow Prince**
 -- 000 Core
 -- 010 Solstheim - Tomb of the Snow Prince
+----- Solstheim Tomb of the Snow Prince.esm
+----- TOTSP TD Content Integration.esp - because I'm a wimp and spiders scare me
 -- 011 TOTSP Patches
 ----- TOTSP_Patch_For_Purists_4.0.2.esp
 -- 012 Missing Snow Armor Pieces